The questions that makes the Aristotle Model powerful

 See the image below for an example:

 In this scenario, the solution that will solve the problem is for the CFO to re-institute funding for developers.
 However, if that is not possible you must ask more WHY’s.
 At some point you will get to a point where a decision based upon company priorities will have to be made.
 Then you make your decision, which can often be a Sophie's Choice.
 But you make it an move forward as a cohesive team.

 4. HOW do we effectively resolve the issue?
-This is where the work you have put in to this point pays very big dividends.
+The last step in the Aristotle Model is where the work you have put in to this point pays very big dividends.